Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for the financial year ending June 2022 shows that median income in Jacka was $64,666 and average income was $73,994.
-This is higher than national figures of a median income of $68,678 and an average income of $83,634 for the Australian Capital Territory.
-Based on Wage Price Index growth of 13.6% from financial year 2022 to September 2025, estimated median income in Jacka would be approximately $73,461 and average income would be around $84,057.
-According to the 2021 Census, incomes in Jacka rank highly nationally, between the 76th and 89th percentiles for households, families, and individuals.
-The largest income bracket comprises 48.3% of residents earning between $1,500 and $2,999 weekly.
-High housing costs consume 18.5% of income in Jacka, but strong earnings place disposable income at the 72nd percentile nationally.
-The area's SEIFA income ranking places it in the 4th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Jacka SA2 is $64,666 and average income stands at $73,994.
+This contrasts with Australian Capital Territory's median income of $68,678 and average income of $83,634.
+Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates for Jacka SA2 would be approximately $73,461 (median) and $84,057 (average) as of September 2025.
+According to the 2021 Census, incomes in Jacka rank highly nationally, with household income between the 75th and 89th percentiles, family income at the 86th percentile, and personal income at the 84th percentile.
+The earnings profile shows that 48.3% of residents earn $1,500 - $2,999 weekly.
+High housing costs consume 18.5% of income, but strong earnings place disposable income at the 72nd percentile nationally.

 Frequently Asked Questions - Income